 The Group has various resources that it can deploy in pursuit of its strategic objectives.
 Tangible resources include the three main college sites.

 Financial

-The Group has net assets of £4,738k, this includes £8,896k of current assets of which £7,210k is cash balances.
-The net assets includes a defined benefit pension scheme liability of £25,988k.
-The college has long term debt of £2.1m which relates to bank loans.
+The Group has net assets of £30,390k, this includes £6,376k of current assets of which £4,336k is cash balances.
+The net assets include a defined benefit pension scheme liability of £1,404k.

 People